thejohnnathan/darksight-2/README.md

 # DARKSIGHT
->v2.0
+>v2.0.1

 A dark-themed, CSS library composed of a series of re-usable, responsive, material design components.
 Created for [Vue.js][vue], developed in Gulp, styled with SASS, and lovingly crafted by Front-End Developer [John Durtche][email].

-Divided into 7 main categories: Typography, Grid System, Color Palette, Icons, Components, and Utilities.
+Divided into 8 main categories: Typography, Grid System, Color Palette, Icons, Components, Utilities, and Release Notes.

 ## The Principles